Batman: Arkham Knight: Other content

+In October 2023, the Epic Games Store release of the game was updated to include the Batsuit worn by Robert Pattinson from The Batman, but was since removed shortly after.
+It was exclusively released on the Nintendo Switch on 1 December, with release on other platforms coming on 15 December.

+Related media

+Comics

-In December 2014, a prequel digital-first comic was announced, written by Peter J. Tomasi, with art by Viktor Bogdanovic and Art Thibert, and covers by Dan Panosian.
+In December 2014, a prequel digital-first comic was announced, written by Peter Tomasi, with art by Viktor Bogdanovic and Art Thibert, and covers by Dan Panosian.
 The comic picks up after the events of Arkham City and was released digitally in February 2015, with the first print release featuring a collection of the digital issues in March 2015.
-Tomasi said the comic has "contained arcs, but there’s an over-arcing story that [goes] right to the launch of the game and beyond."
+Tomasi said the comic has "contained arcs, but there's an over-arcing story that [goes] right to the launch of the game and beyond."
+In April 2015, a second comic, Batman: Arkham Knight – Genesis, was announced centered around the origin of the Arkham Knight.
+The six-issue monthly miniseries, written once again by Tomasi with art by Alisson Borges, was released starting in August 2015.

+Novels

 A novelization of the game, written by comic book writer Marv Wolfman, was released alongside the game.
 A 320-page prequel novel written by Alex Irvine, titled Batman: Arkham Knight – The Riddler's Gambit, was released shortly after, focusing on Batman's conflict with the Riddler as he attempts to take control of Gotham City's criminal underworld in the aftermath of the Joker's demise.
-In April 2015, a second comic, Batman: Arkham Knight – Genesis, was announced centered around the origin of the Arkham Knight.
-The six-issue monthly miniseries, written once again by Tomasi with art by Alisson Borges, was released starting in August 2015.